-Editor’s note, July 16, 2021: We are no longer updating this article.
-For up-to-date information about the COVID-19 vaccines authorized in the United States, please see our articles on the Pfizer/BioNTech, Moderna and Johnson & Johnson vaccines.
+Editor’s note: We are no longer updating this article, which was last revised in July 2021.
+For up-to-date information about the COVID-19 vaccines authorized in the United States, please see our articles on the Pfizer/BioNTech, Moderna, Johnson & Johnson and Novavax vaccines.

 Three COVID-19 vaccines are now authorized in the U.S. In this story, we answer some common questions about the shots.

 For more information about specific vaccines, we’ve created individual pages for COVID-19 vaccines that are authorized.

 The first vaccine that received the Food and Drug Administration’s green light was Pfizer/BioNTech’s two-dose mRNA vaccine, which was authorized via an emergency use authorization, or EUA, on Dec.
 11. (For more, please see “A Guide to Pfizer/BioNTech’s COVID-19 Vaccine.”)

 Close behind was Moderna’s vaccine, which also uses an mRNA platform and got the same nod on Dec.
 18. A day earlier, the FDA advisory committee voted 20-0, with one abstention, that the vaccine’s benefits outweigh the risks for use in people 18 years of age and older.
 Moderna announced on Nov.
 30 that its product had a 94% efficacy in preventing symptomatic disease in its phase 3 trial.
 (See “A Guide to Moderna’s COVID-19 Vaccine” for more.)